Canadian mining in Latin America and the Caribbean: Neo-liberal capitalism

 The Canadian governments involvement and the penetration of Canadian capital in the region reflected the neoliberal movement of the 1980s and 1990s.
 Much of the Latin American economy was dominated by World Bank and IMF forced policies during the debt crisis of the early 1980s.
 The late 1990s began a shift in political thought in the region moving towards support for more populist, left and centre-left governments, particularly by peasants.
 Mercosur, an economic agreement between Argentina, Brazil, Paraguay and Uruguay along with associate members Chile and Bolivia in 1994 want to improve development through protecting the free movement of goods between these countries.
+Socially, there was a demand to reclaim sovereignty over the natural resources privatized within Latin America.
+The goal became to restore the profitability of these natural resources by restructuring capital and trade relations.

 Such policies as establishing a common external tariff and a common trade policy promote an infant industry argument.
-The relaunching of Mercosur in the mid 2000s can be seen as a new form of regionalist governance in the Southern Cone.
+The relaunching of Mercosur in the mid-2000s can be seen as a new form of regionalist governance in the Southern Cone.
 Canada has become at the centre of this conflict and has received much criticism by anti-imperialist struggles protesting for local control over privatized natural resources.